 Can I use vegetable oil in place of olive oil?

-Technically, yes, but vegetable oil is considered a pro-inflammatory oil and should not be used for health reasons.
+Technically, yes, but vegetable oil is considered a pro-inflammatory oil and you may wish to avoid it for health reasons.
 Choose one of the other olive oil substitutes in this article over vegetable oils.
-Vegetable oil is another name for canola oil, soybean oil, and corn oil which should all be avoided if possible.
+Vegetable oil is another name for canola oil, soybean oil, and corn oil.

 Conclusions